 Bus service is provided to families living on District 54 bus routes and on Saratoga bus routes by Morris Community Schools Transportation.
-Any further inquiries may be directed to the Bus

-Dispatcher at Saratoga School (815-416-1745).
+Any further inquiries may be directed to the Bus Dispatcher at Saratoga School (815-416-1745).
 If a student is going home on a different bus other than the one he/she normally rides, a note must be presented to the principal from both students' parents.
 The principal will furnish the driver with the necessary form.

-Children brought to school in the morning by their parents should be dropped off on the west side of the school, with the vehicle facing north.
+Children brought to school in the morning by their parents should the Arrival/Dismissal policies.
 Parking is not allowed in the drop off section.
-Children should enter through the North Street door.
-Parents waiting for their children to be dismissed from school are to use the parking lot west of the school on the corner of North and Pine Streets or they may park on Jackson Street.
-Bus riders going to Saratoga are required to ride the shuttle bus.
 Students may ride bikes to and from school at the discretion of their parents.
-Parents waiting to pick up students during class time should wait in their cars or in front of the office.
+Parents waiting to pick up students following after school activities should wait in their cars or outside Door 1 by the office.